ja228williams/ESTHERbot/README.md

 To set this up, choose the Gmail account you want to use, and turn on 2-step verification (at https://myaccount.google.com/u/0/security, and make sure the right user is selected).
 Then, select App Passwords, and generate a new app password (with App = "Other"- can give it any name, and choose the corresponding device for your computer).
 This will be the password your system will use to login to your email, and should be stored as an environmental variable under the name "email_password".

 ## Course Registration
-NOTE: This task only currently functions for time periods during add/drop, and outside of the hour-long period each semester where 15-minute time periods are allotted to each group (freshmen/sophomores/etc.), as this form of the website includes an extra screen that's inaccessible outside of this time period that requires the last 6 digits of the student's ID to be entered- but stay tuned for updates in future semesters.
+**NOTE**: This task only currently functions for time periods during add/drop, and outside of the hour-long period each semester where 15-minute time periods are allotted to each group (freshmen/sophomores/etc.), as this form of the website includes an extra screen that's inaccessible outside of this time period that requires the last 6 digits of the student's ID to be entered- but stay tuned for updates in future semesters.

+Calling register_classes.py navigates to the student registration screen on ESTHER and signs up for classes corresponding to the CRNs given. **NOTE**: The submit button for the courses is currently disabled for safety reasons, so the user may either press the submit button on their own or alter the Python program to uncomment line 140 (# submit.click() -> submit.click()).

+To call this function, navigate to your system's terminal / command prompt, and type "Python (location of ESTHERbot)\register_classes.py [CRN1,CRN2,...CRNk]" (for example, "Python .\Documents\ProgrammingProjects\ESTHERbot\register_classes.py [13532,14288]").

 ## Course Code Dictionary
 code_course_dict.py holds a dictionary mapping 4-letter codes to their corresponding departments (for example, 'COMP': 'Computer Science')